Engee documentation

 As we can see, the graphs are approximately the same.
 In order to accurately determine the error, let's find their difference.

-The difference appears in the fifth decimal place.
+It turns out that the difference is zero.
 It can also be seen that as a result, the fixed point number logic we used did not affect the principle of operation of the PID controller.
-Despite the loss in accuracy, the system tends to equilibrium.
+Despite the loss of accuracy, the system tends to equilibrium.